 - Suite Enterprise Plus includes one full production premium sandbox instance.

-- Premium sandbox instances may be purchased as an add-on to Support Enterprise.
+- Multiple premium sandbox instances may be purchased as add-ons to Support Enterprise plans.

 With any of these plans, you can also contact your sales representative or Zendesk Customer Support to purchase additional premium sandbox instances.

 Premium Sandbox provides a test environment that mirrors your production instance of Zendesk Support or the help desk functionality in Zendesk Suite in configuration and, potentially, data.
 This allows you to accurately test updates to workflows, experiment with integrations, and provide training for new agents in an environment that closely mirrors the production environment.